-You can treat the Qwiic OpenLog just like a SparkFun RedBoard when uploading example code or new firmware to the board.
-When uploading code, you will simply select the board in the Arduino IDE's menu under Tools > Board > Arduino/Genuino Uno.
+You can treat the Qwiic OpenLog just like a SparkFun Redboard when uploading example code or new firmware to the board.

-Compiling and Loading Default Firmware onto the Qwiic OpenLog
+Compiling and Loading Firmware onto the Qwiic OpenLog

 Note: If this is your first time using Arduino, please review our tutorial on installing the Arduino IDE.
 If you have not previously installed an Arduino library, please check out our installation guide to manually install the libraries.